dawnwallet/dawn-key-management/README.md

 ### Swift Package Manager

-To integrate this package into your Xcode project using Swift Package Manager, add it to the dependencies valye of your Package.swift:
+To integrate this package into your Xcode project using Swift Package Manager, add it to the dependencies value of your Package.swift:

 ```Swift
 dependencies: [